 It’s so easy to make and trust me, the smell of fresh bread baking makes everyone really, really excited for lunch!

-What you’ll need to make this amazing bread:
+What you’ll need to make this simple bread:

 Flour 550 grams